tembo-io/terraform-provider-tembo/README.md

 }
 ```

+## Managing `trunk_installs` & `extensions`

+Provider currently only checks whether there is an error or not with `trunk_installs` & `extensions` when creating or updating `tembo_instance`.
+If there is no error then it assumes the terraform apply is successful.
+It doesn’t compare the desired and actual state for them since some extensions get installed as part of the stack or base image.

+Also, when importing `tembo_instance` it doesn’t import `trunk_installs` and `extensions` because of the same reason.
+After you import you can run terraform apply and it updates the state appropriately.
+It tries re-installing extensions but control plane ignores the request.

+If in future there was a way to identify why extensions were installed (base image , stack , trunk_installs or extensions) then the provider can be updated to compare desired and actual state

 ## Developing the Provider

 If you wish to work on the provider, you'll first need [Go](http://www.golang.org) installed on your machine (see [Requirements](#requirements) above).